regasinaga/fap-protocol/README.md

 ### Windows

-Just run theses in order
+Just run these file in order by clicking or via terminal
 ```
 mongox.bat
 server.bat